PGBSNH20/the-barista/Procedures.md

 The team consist of 3 to 4 persons, with the following roles:

-- **Driver**, the one sitting in front of the computer, and the only one using the keyboard and mouse, wears a green hat
+- **Driver**, the one sitting in front of the computer, and the only one using the keyboard and mouse, shares his/her screen
 - **Spy**, when signal is given should this person spy on another team
 - **Timekeeper**, has a "stopwatch" and makes sure the team switch places as close to 10 min as possible and that the spy only spies the allowed time
 - **Co-driver** (only for teams of four), everybody is in theory co-drivers and helps the driver.
 The term is taken from Rally where the co-driver keeps track on the track and the driver is responsible of steering the car.